Jonathan2251/lbt/_sources/clang.rst.txt

 Builtin functions
 -----------------

-Builtin-function is a function may map to one or more HW instructions for speedup.
-Cpu0 port compiler-rt's builtins in the section Compiler-rt's builtins of chapter Library [#cpu0-compiler-rt-builtins]_.
+A builtin function is a function that may map to one or more hardware instructions for performance improvement.
+The Cpu0 backend ports compiler-rt's builtins in the section "Compiler-rt's Builtins" of the Library chapter [#cpu0-compiler-rt-builtins]_.

 Built-in kernels are kernels that are specific to a particular device and provide a mechanism to allow an application developer to leverage special hardware that may be present on the device [#builtin-kernel]_.